mrkkrp/markkarpov.com/tutorial/th.md

 ```

 `runQ` is usually used just to play with TH in GHCi (we'll see the reason
-behind this shortly), so for that purpose we can safely assume that it has
+behind this shortly), so for that purpose we can indeed safely assume that it
-this type indeed.
-If you are a beginner or you just don't want to know
+has this type.
+If you are a beginner, or you just don't want to know
-additional (and quite optional) details, just [skip to the next
+additional (and quite optional) details, [skip to the next section](#names)
-section](#names) now.
+now.

-For those who want to dig it further, we can see that things are a bit more
+For those who want to dig further, we can see that things are a bit more
 complicated:

 ```haskell